oceanusXXD/Neosgenesis/README.md

 **Professional Value**: Simulates the **"inspiration burst"** that human experts experience when encountering bottlenecks.
 It provides AI with the ability to break out of conventional thinking frameworks and engage in non-linear thinking, which is crucial for solving highly complex and innovative problems.

-### 4. 🌐 RAG-Enhanced Thinking & Verification
+### 5. 🌐 RAG-Enhanced Thinking & Verification

 The system's decision starting point and verification process are deeply integrated with Retrieval-Augmented Generation (RAG) technology.

 **Innovation**:

-- **RAG Seed Generation**: When generating initial "thinking seeds," RAGSeedGenerator first intelligently analyzes problems, forms search strategies, then obtains real-time, relevant information from the internet through search_client, and finally synthesizes this information to generate fact-based, context-rich thinking starting points.
+- **RAG Seed Generation**: When generating initial "thinking seeds," RAGSeedGenerator first intelligently analyzes problems, forms search strategies, then obtains real-time, relevant information from the internet through the unified tool interface, and finally synthesizes this information to generate fact-based, context-rich thinking starting points.

-- **RAG Real-time Verification**: In the second and fourth stages of the decision process, MainController calls the verify_idea_feasibility method, using search engines to verify the real-world feasibility of "thinking seeds" and each "thinking path," providing verification results as instant feedback to the MAB system.
+- **Tool-Enhanced Verification**: The system features a revolutionary tool-enhanced verification mechanism where MainController's verify_idea_feasibility method now operates without legacy fallback mechanisms.
+Instead, it uses the unified tool interface to dynamically invoke search tools (WebSearchTool, IdeaVerificationTool) during the decision process, enabling LLM to intelligently select and execute appropriate tools based on context.

+- **LLM-Tool Interaction**: The system implements a sophisticated `_execute_llm_with_tools` method that allows LLMs to express tool usage intent through structured `**TOOL_CALL**: [tool_name] | [params]` format, with results seamlessly integrated back into the reasoning process.

-**Professional Value**: RAG integration ensures AI thinking is **"grounded"**—its decisions are based not only on internal model knowledge but also stay synchronized with the latest information from the current world.
-This greatly enhances decision timeliness, accuracy, and reliability.
+**Professional Value**: The unified tool abstraction ensures AI thinking is both **"grounded"** and **"actionable"**—decisions are based not only on internal model knowledge but also leverage real-time external capabilities through a LangChain-inspired tool ecosystem.
+This greatly enhances decision timeliness, accuracy, reliability, and extensibility.

-### 5. 🤖 Universal Multi-LLM Architecture
+### 6. 🤖 Universal Multi-LLM Architecture

 The system features a completely model-agnostic architecture that seamlessly integrates with multiple LLM providers through a unified interface.